 She went to the refrigerator so she could put some distance between herself and his smile.

 Sometimes, especially that first year after she returned from Brazil, she'd give in to the urge to google him.
-He might be wary of the press but there were plenty of photos of him – he avoided the gossip rags but there were the unavoidable conference photos or business publications discussing the latest investments made by Tarrant Holdings and occasionally, the worst, there would be an informal photo of him at one of the overseas projects, dressed as casually as she remembered, his hands in his pockets as he listened to someone or his profile as he looked out over one of the sites.
+He might be wary of the press but there were plenty of photos of him – he avoided the gossip rags but there were the unavoidable conference photos or business publications discussing the latest investments made by Tarrant Holdings.
+Occasionally, and the worst for her peace of mind, there would be an informal photo of him at one of the overseas projects, dressed as casually as she remembered, his hands in his pockets as he listened to someone or his profile as he looked out over one of the sites.

 But she'd never seen him smile in these photos.
 Which was strange because she remembered him smiling often with her.
 At her.